 - Have a firm knowledge base and be able to apply research methods related to developmental-behavioral pediatrics.

 - Understand ethical issues that affect medical care.

-- Acquire competence in clinical diagnosis of developmental-behavioral disorders in children and adolescents, including parent and child/adolescent interviewing and history taking, physical examination, and review of evaluation results.
+- Acquire competence in a clinical diagnosis of developmental-behavioral disorders in children and adolescents, including parent and child/adolescent interviewing and history taking, physical examination and review of evaluation results.

 - Acquire competence in relating history, clinical findings and test interpretation to relevant medical, neurological, psychological, educational and social issues associated developmental/behavioral disorders and their treatments.

 - Be able to formulate a differential diagnosis for all potential conditions and disorders encountered in developmental-behavioral pediatrics.